 1. Ground Fault Circuit Interrupter (GFCI) – Water and electricity don’t mix.
 Be sure you install one of these in any wall outlet you’ll be using for your tank.
 Technically, this is not essential as you can just plug things into any wall outlet, but it’s not worth the risk.
 A GFCI can be a life saver.

 2. Power strip/surge protector – Between heaters, lights, skimmers and more you’re going to need more than two outlets for your required equipment.
 Invest in a good power strip so you can plug in all your equipment, and that also has surge protection functionality to keep supplies from getting fried.

 3. Tank – Can’t have a marine fish without this one!
-My advice is to get the largest size tank you can afford.
-Read here to find out what size you need for your aquarium.
+My advice is to get the largest size tank you can afford, 20 gallon maybe right for the beginner to start.

 4. Tank stand – Before continued your reef tank setup, you need the best aquarium stand because when you fill them up with water, your tanks can get very heavy, so need to make sure you have your tank on a solid foundation.
 Our recommendation, you can use Petco Brooklyn metal aquarium stand for the best aquarium base cabinet.
 Besides, salt water tanks will leave salt residue around the outside, so putting them on furniture or a counter may get messy and cause corrosion.